- Length 4 year full-time

 Career opportunities for Actuaries graduates include Actuary-Investment Analyst, Actuary-Fund Administrator/Investment Manager, Liability Consultant/Liabilities Manager and Actuarial Insurance Broker.

-- To develop the ability to interpret the accounts and financial statements of companies and financial institutions.
+Interpret the accounts and financial statements of companies and financial institutions.

-- To develop a grounding in stochastic processes, survival models and their application in actuarial contexts
+Describe and apply stochastic processes, survival models and their application in actuarial contexts

 It is the student's responsibility to select electives in such a way that: